-The academy's 'free' reserves are its funds after excluding restricted funds.
-'Reserves' are therefore the resources that the academy has or can make available to spend for any or all of the academy's purposes once it has met its commitments and covered its other planned expenditure.
-More specifically 'free reserves' represent income to the academy which is to be spent at the Trustees' discretion in furtherance of any of the academy's objects but which is not yet spent, committed or designated.
+The Academy's 'free' reserves are its funds after excluding restricted funds.
+'Reserves' are therefore the resources that the Academy has or can make available to spend for any or all of the Academy's purposes once it has met its commitments and covered its other planned expenditure.
+More specifically 'free reserves' represent income to the Academy which is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects but which is not yet spent, committed or designated.

-The trustees review the reserves levels of the academy annually.
+The trustees review the reserves levels of the Academy annually.
 The review encompasses the nature of the income and expenditure streams.
-The trustees have determined that the appropriate level of free reserves should be equivalent to two percent of the annual grant funding, which is approximately £45,000.
+The trustees have determined that the appropriate level of free reserves should be equivalent to two percent of the annual grant funding, which is approximately £42,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy's current level of free reserves is £184,680.

-At 31 August 2017, free reserves held amount to £184,680 and restricted general funds amount to £303,908.
+At 31 August 2018, free reserves held amount to £255,828 and restricted general funds amount to £350,941.

-The amount of funds which can only be realised by disposing of tangible fixed assets amounted to £4,722,774.
+The amount of fund which can only be realized by disposing of tangible fixed assets amount to £4,995,575.

-The pension fund is in deficit by £780,000.
+The pension fund is in deficit by £621,000.

-Total funds at 31 August 2017 amount to £4,431,362, and the balance on restricted general funds plus unrestricted general funds at 31 August 2017 results in a net surplus of £488,588.
+Total funds at 31 August 2018 amount to £4,981,344, and the balance on restricted general funds plus unrestricted general funds at 31 August 2018 results in a net surplus of £606,769.

-INVESTMENT POLICY
+INVESTMENTS POLICY

-The academy aims to manage its cash balances for the day to day working capital requirements of its operations, whilst protecting the real long-term value of any surplus cash balances against inflation.
-In addition, the Academy aims to invest surplus cash funds to optimise returns while ensuring the investment instruments are such that there is no material risk to the loss of these cash funds.
+The Academy aims to manage its cash balances for the day to day working capital requirements of its operations, whilst protecting the real long term value of any surplus cash balances against inflation.
+In addition, the Academy aims to invest surplus cash funds to optimize returns while ensuring the investment instruments are such that there is no material risk to the loss of these cash funds.